johnggli/django-angular-CRUD/README.md

 ## :computer: Backend

-To initialize the API, extract the folders from the `pizzaria-api.zip` file and run the command:
+To initialize the API, run the command:
 ```bash
 python manage.py runserver
 ```